DesconBelgrade/Klimerko/README.md

 "Klimerko" is the continuation of the [Winning Project from Descon 4.0 2018](https://descon.me/2018/winning-product/).

-See live data from all "Klimerko" devices in your area by going to [Klimerko.org](https://klimerko.org)
+See live data from all Klimerko devices: [Klimerko.org](https://klimerko.org)

-This is a DIY air quality measuring device that costs about $30 to build (even less without the 3D Case) and measures [Particulate Matter](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) in the air as well as Temperature, Humidity and Pressure.
+This is an affordable DIY air quality station that measures [Particulate Matter](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) concentration as well as Temperature, Humidity and Pressure.
 It publishes data to your [AllThingsTalk Maker Cloud](https://www.allthingstalk.com/maker) (free) where you're able to visualize data, see it historically and control the device.
-Read on to find out how to build your own, or watch this video that covers the whole process:
+Continue reading to find out how to build your own, or watch this video that covers the whole process:

+> ***NOTICE:*** The video below was created before the release of Klimerko Firmware v2.0.0 (which introduced WiFi Configuration Mode) so the process of connecting the device to WiFi and AllThingsTalk shown in the video is outdated.

 [![YouTube Video: Kako napraviti klimerka?](extras/klimerko-howto-video-thumbnail.jpg)](https://www.youtube.com/watch?v=D9VHvuHtT14)

 **To update your existing Klimerko's Firmware, go to [Updating Firmware](#updating-firmware)**.